crossfilter/universe/README.md

 <h3 id="api-column">.column( columnKey/columnObject ) <a href="#api-column">#</a></h3>

 - Description
   - Use to optionally pre-index a column.
+Accepts either:
-Accepts a string or number corresponding to the key or index of the column you would like to define.
+    - String or number corresponding to the key or index of the column. eg. `propertyName` or `2`
+    - A nested string representation of the property. eg.  `a.nested.property`, `a.nested[number]`
+    - Multiple singular key shorthand eg. `['prop1', 'prop2', 'prop3']`
+    - A callback function that returns the key (very powerful) eg. `function(d){return d.myProperty}`
 - Parameters
   - `columnKey` - the column property or array index you would like to pre-compile eg.
   ```javascript